-Scholarships awarded for the year ended 30 June 2021:
+Scholarships awarded for the year ended 30 June 2023:

-- · First-year scholarships: 6 (2020: 8) - Renewed for second year: 3 (2020: nil)
+- · first-year scholarships: 6 (2022: 8); and - · renewed for second year: 3 (2022: nil).

-For a full understanding of the Crown's financial position and the results of its operations for the year, refer to the consolidated Financial Statements of the Government for the year ended 30 June 2021.
+For a full understanding of the Crown's financial position and the results of its operations for the year, refer to the consolidated Financial Statements of the Government for the year ended 30 June 2023.

 76 We consider it good practice to disclose comparative figures in the statement of trust monies.

-77 Treasury Instructions 2018 paragraph 6.7.10 defines contributions as an amount that has been contributed to the trust by donors during the reporting period and which has been banked into the trust bank account.
+77 Paragraph 6.7.10 of Treasury Instructions 2021 defines contributions as an amount that has been contributed to the trust by donors during the reporting period and that has been banked into the trust bank account.

-Treasury Instructions 2018 paragraph 6.7.10 defines distributions as sums paid to beneficiaries of the trust during the reporting period.
+78 Paragraph 6.7.10 of Treasury Instructions 2021 defines distributions as sums paid to beneficiaries of the trust during the reporting period.

-Treasury Instructions 2018 paragraph 6.7.10 defines revenue as the amount of interest or other income received by the trust on trust investments, assets, and current
+79 Paragraph 6.7.10 of Treasury Instructions 2021 defines revenue as the amount of interest or other income on trust investments, assets, and current balances that the trust receives.

-Treasury Instructions 2018 paragraph 6.7.10 defines expenses as the direct costs paid by the trust in achieving its aims.
+80 Paragraph 6.7.10 of Treasury Instructions 2021 defines expenses as the direct costs paid by the trust in achieving its aims.
 This might include cash paid for taxation, administrative and accounting fees, salaries and wages of trust employees, purchase of goods and services, and the purchase of items of property, plant, and equipment.

-PBE IPSAS 1.21(f),127, MINISTRY OF PUBLIC ACCOUNTABILITY NOTES TO THE NON-DEPARTMENTAL STATEMENTS AND SCHEDULES FOR THE YEAR ENDED 30 JUNE 2021
+PBE IPSAS 1.21(f),127, MINISTRY OF PUBLIC ACCOUNTABILITY NOTES TO THE NON-DEPARTMENTAL SCHEDULES FOR THE YEAR ENDED 30 JUNE 2023